intersystems/Samples-RecordMapper/README.md

 ## COMPONENTS OF THE PRODUCTION

 The production includes two business hosts:
-- **`Delimited.RecordMap.FileService`:** Business service that consumes delimited text files in the `<repo home>/data/In` directory, maps each record in the files to a message, and passes the messages to the `FixedWidth.RecordMap.FileOperation` business operation.
+- **`Delimited.RecordMap.FileService`:** Business service that consumes delimited text files in the `<repo home>/data/In` directory, maps each record in the files to a message, and passes the messages to the `FixedWidth.RecordMap.FileOperation` business operation

 	The names of the input files must begin with `RecordMap_Delimited_`.

-- **`FixedWidth.RecordMap.FileOperation`:** Business operation that consumes messages from the `Delimited.RecordMap.File.Service` business service, maps the fields in the messages to fields in a fixed-width text file, and writes the file to the `<repo home>/data/Out` directory.
+- **`FixedWidth.RecordMap.FileOperation`:** Business operation that consumes messages from the `Delimited.RecordMap.File.Service` business service, maps the fields in the messages to fields in a fixed-width text file, and writes the file to the `<repo home>/data/Out` directory

 	The name of the output file is `RecordMap_FixedWidth_Output.txt`.